How about Volunteering to become a Mentor at Hackney New School?

-If you are retired, a student or self-employed then for your first reference please use professionals who know you – for example, your medical practitioner, the organiser of other agencies you may volunteer with, or college/university tutors.
+If you are retired or are a student or are self-employed then please use professionals who know you such as medical practitioners, clergy, etc., or customers, organisers of other agencies you may volunteer with or college/university tutors.

 The training session will be held one evening in school.
-The training will cover areas such as:
+The training will cover areas such:

-- how to access the academic information on your mentee(s) from our management information system so that you can discuss their academic progress and behaviour
+• how to access the academic information on your mentee(s) from our management information system so you can discuss their academic progress and behaviour

 The training session may sound rather daunting but it is for your benefit as well as your mentee’s.
 Forward preparation will develop your confidence and help you and your mentee enjoy the mentoring sessions fully resulting in a positive impact on your mentee’s academic and social development.
 After each mentoring session you will be asked to complete a short report to keep the school support team informed of progress.

-We hold regular ‘get-togethers’ for mentors and school staff so that we can share experiences and ideas for making the process of supporting our students even better.
+We will hold termly ‘get-togethers’ for mentors and school staff so that we can share experiences and ideas for making the process of supporting our students even better.

 Our vision for Hackney New School is to provide students with access to the widest range of opportunities in life by fostering academic excellence and instilling self-belief, intellectual curiosity and responsibility towards others in society.